Healthcareยท Dental practice management

 Why would a dental practice build custom software instead of using Dentrix or Curve?+

 Vertical dental SaaS (Dentrix, Curve, Open Dental, Eaglesoft) is built for standard general dentistry workflows.
 Specialty practices (orthodontics, oral surgery, endodontics) and small multi-location chains often pay six figures for software that doesn't fit.
-Custom builds let you model your specific workflow, integrate AI for image analysis, and run on $300/month instead of $30k/year.
+Custom builds let you model your specific workflow, integrate AI for image analysis, and run on Rork Max at $200/month (~$2,400/year) plus per-integration costs, instead of $30k/year.

 Can a dentist legally use AI for diagnostic suggestions?+